 This course has been assured by the Royal Society for the Prevention of Accidents (RoSPA) qualifications

-Please note: This training course consists of learning through video, task completion and further reading/research.
+Please note: This online first aid appointed person training course consists of learning through video, task completion and further reading/research.
 Please consider this when planning and allocating your time.
-To successfully understand and achieve the objectives of the course, learners are expected to engage in all aspects of the learning process to ensure they can successfully apply the knowledge and skills they have gained in their own setting.
+To successfully understand and achieve the objectives from the course, learners are expected to engage in all aspects of the learning process and complete all relevant activities to ensure they can successfully apply the knowledge and skills they have gained in their own setting.

 Designed in line with the following policies:

 - The Health and Safety (First Aid) Regulations 1981

 this training course reflects best practice principles and might be useful for learners

 outside the UK, please note that it is based solely on UK guidance and

 legislation.
 Please make sure you also adhere to relevant legislation